IMProject/.github/profile/README.md

 - running Firmware from external FLASH over QSPI (paid version)

-[IMFlasher](https://github.com/IMProject/IMFlasher) is a Qt application for flashing firmware by using a PC. \
+[IMFlasher](https://github.com/IMProject/IMFlasher) is a Qt application for flashing firmware or new bootloader by using a PC. \
+- multiplatform application
+- download files from [imtech.hr](https://imtech.hr) server

 [IMLedBlink](https://github.com/IMProject/IMLedBlink) is a simple example that serves as a showcase of project capabilities. \
 [IMUtility](https://github.com/IMProject/IMUtility) repository with MISRA compatible Queue, CRC, data serialization/deserialization, base64...